markovicv/Sorting-visualization/README.md

 # Sorting Visualizator

 ### Project overview:
-Projects shows a visualization of common sorting algorithms which are used in computer science.
+Project shows a visualization of common sorting algorithms which are used in computer science.
 It allows you to pause,resume and start a certain algorithm, change the color of the visualization, increase or decrase the speed of sorting and choose which type of visualization you want.

 ### Technology and implementation: